panxchen/panxchen.github.io/_pages/research.md

 ### Selected Works in Progress
 * "Text to Data: A Machine Learning Approach to Historical Chinese Documents," with Wolfgang Keller, Carol H. Shiue, and Sen Yan

-* "Environmental Regulation and Within-Firm Adjustments in Multi-Process Manufacturing: Evidence from the Steel Industry," with Feitao Jiang and Yingjun Su
+* "Environmental Regulation and Within-Firm Adjustments in Multi-Process Manufacturing," with Feitao Jiang and Yingjun Su